 UKX 100 Index

-UKX100 - Financial Times Bourse, UKX 100 represents the Stock index of the top 100 largest companies in UK that are shown in London Stock Exchange Market.
+UKX 100 - Financial Times Bourse, UKX 100 represents the Stock index of the top 1 hundred largest companies in UK that are shown in London Stock Exchange Market.
 The calculation of this stock index incorporates stocks that are determined quarterly.
-These stocks included in the UKX-100 represent 80 % of the total market value of the London Stock Exchange Market shown corporations.
+These stocks included in the UKX-100 represent 80 % of the overall total market value of the London Stock Exchange Market shown firms.

 UKX 100 Trading Chart

-UKX 100 chart is shown & illustrated and shown above.
+UKX 100 chart is displayed & illustrated and shown above.
 On the above example the stock index is named as UK100CASH.
-As a trader you want to find an online broker that provides UKX 100 trading chart so that you can start to trade it.
-The example That is shown above is that of UKX 100 on MetaTrader 4 Forex Software.
+As a trader you want to find an online broker that provides UKX 100 trading chart so that you as a trader can start to trade it.
+The example That is displayed above is that of UKX 100 on MetaTrader 4 Forex Software.

-UKX 100 represents relative trend movement of the top 100 stocks in UK.
-In general the share value of the top 100 companies will keep heading upwards, hence this stock index also will over time keep moving upward.
-Should a company not meet the required growth targets, company will be removed from the stock index and replaced with another company that has better growth prospects.
+UKX100 represents relative trend movement of the top 1 hundred stocks in UK.
+In general the share value of the top 1 hundred companies will keep heading upwards, hence this stock index also will over time keep moving upward.
+Should a company not meet required business growth targets, the company will be removed from the stock index and replaced with another company that has better growth prospects.

-As a trader wanting to trade this stock index, general direction at any given time will be more bullish than bearish.
-This is because as long as the 100 corporations being tracked are doing good business, then their share value will keep going up, & hence this stock index also will keep moving in an upwards trend.
+As a trader wanting to trade this stock index, general direction at any one time will be more bullish than bearish.
+This is because as long as the 100 corporations being tracked are doing good business, then their share value will keep heading up, & hence this stock index also will keep moving in an upwards trend.

 As a trader you want to be biased and keep buying as the stock index moves upward.
-When UK economy is doing well (most times it is doing well) this upwards trend is more than likely to be ruling.
-A good index trade strategy would be to buy the dips.
+When UK economy is doing well (majority of the times it is doing well) this upwards trend is more than likely to be ruling.
+A good index trade strategy would be to buy the market dips.

 During Economic Slow-Down & Recession

-During economic slow-down and recession times, firms begin to report lower profits and lower business growth prospects.
+During economic slow-down and recession times, companies begin to report lower profits and lower growth prospects.
 It is because of this reason that investors begin to sell stocks of companies that arereporting lower profits and hence stock index tracking these particular stocks also will start to move downward.

 Therefore, during these times stock index trends are likely to be moving downward & as a trader you should also adjust your trading strategy accordingly to fit the prevailing downwards trends of the stock market index that you are trading.